jiinjeong/CSVolunteer/README.md

           * However, the `www.` is optional.
         * For example: `<a href="http://google.com">Google</a>`
     * Download links
+      * When clicked, a download link leads to a file that can be downloaded onto your computer.
-      * When the user clicks on a download link, a file will be downloaded to his or her computer.
+        * When you click on the download link, the file may be downloaded automatically, or the browser may open a preview of it with a download button.
-        * The file will appear in the "Downloads" folder, and the computer will display a notification in the bottom-left of the screen.
+          * If it downloads automatically, the file will appear in the "Downloads" folder, and the computer will display a notification in the bottom-left of the screen.
         * Downloadable files are commonly formatted as PDF documents.
       * The value of the `href` attribute is the relative file path to the file to be downloaded.
         * For example: `<a href="downloadable_menus/menu.pdf">Download Our Take-Out Menu</a>`